-Prepare, publish, and distribute and annual report by October 1st that contains three years of:

-Campus crimes statistics and fire statistics, as well as policies concerning security, personal safety, fire safety, emergency response and missing on-campus residential students, on an annual basis through appropriate publications, mailings or computer networks to all current students and employees, and all prospective students and prospective employees upon request.
+Prepare, publish, and distribute an annual report by October 1st that contains three years of Campus crimes statistics and fire statistics, as well as policies concerning security, personal safety, fire safety, emergency response and missing on-campus residential students, on an annual basis through appropriate publications, mailings or computer networks to all current students and employees, and all prospective students and prospective employees upon request.
 This publication contains the annual report concerning specific campus crimes and arrest statistics, fire statistics, as well as information about campus policies and parties intended to promote awareness, campus safety and security.
 This report is prepared by CSUPD.
-With the assistance of Coppin's Human Resources Department and Student Affairs, Public Safety has gathered information from our campus' policies, procedures and practices.
+With the assistance of Coppin's Human Resources Department, Student Affairs, and Coppin's Title IX Coordinator, Public Safety has gathered information from our campus' policies, procedures, and practices.
+Published are timely warning notices of those crimes that have occurred and pose an on-going threat to students and employees.
+Disclosed in public crimes logs are crimes that occurred on campus or within the patrol jurisdiction of the CSUPD.